thepanacealab/SMMT/data_preprocessing/README.md

 ### Separating tweets from an existing file via dictionary keywords

-**separate_tweet_tsv.py** This utility will separate all tweets in TSV format that contain any of the terms in the given dictionary.
-It input for this utility is a TSV file with the format UserID TAB TweetID TAB TweetText TAB Date.
+**separate_tweet_tsv.py** This utility separates all tweets in TSV format that contain any of the terms in the given dictionary.
+The input for this utility is a TSV file with the format UserID TAB TweetID TAB TweetText TAB Date.
 The output of this utility is a tsv file with the same format as the input file.

 Arguments: